-Learning how to be more decisive is like any other muscle that needs to be trained.
+Striving to be a decisive person is like training any other muscle to be stronger.
 You have to take ample time and be patient with yourself if you struggle with decision-making, as it’s certainly a learning process, but it’s not a skill that can’t be perfected!

-Remember that no one is perfect, and not all decisions will lead to bad endings!
+Remember that no one is perfect.
+We will all make poor decisions but not all of them will lead to bad endings!

 Rather than becoming a person that avoids decisiveness like the plague, we can work on our decision making skills by breaking down our problems into smaller ones, eliminating time-consuming tasks such as picking out our clothes and mastering the ability to think clearly and with confidence.

 In time, with smaller decisions you make everyday, you’ll develop your decision making abilities.